rv404674/System-Design/readme.md

 # Why?

-There is lot scattered information out of there.
-It becomes really difficult to even get started.
+There is lot of scattered information out there.
+It becomes really difficult to even get started with.
 I have laid the ```system design prep``` in a structured manner.

 # Maintainer :sunglasses: